camnoalive/cash/README.md

 # Cash$

 Cash is a simple esoteric console app revamping windows cmd or bash.
-Cash is currently in development so some things might not work.
+Cash is currently in development so lots of things wont work.

 Usage: